-Input of Processes: Conventional Printing
+Input of Processes: ConventionalPrinting

 Output of Processes: InkZoneCalculation

-Table 6.87: InkZoneProfile Resource
+Table 6.86: InkZoneProfile Resource (Sheet 1 of 2)

 NAME DATA TYPE DESCRIPTION ZoneHeight ? float The width of one zone in the feed direction of the printing machine being used.
 ZoneSettingsX FloatList Each entry of the @ZoneSettingsX attribute is the value of one ink zone.
 The first entry is the first zone, and the number of entries equals the number of zones of the printing device being used.
 Allowed values are in the range [0, 1] where 0 SHALL specify no ink and 1 SHALL specify 100% coverage.
 ZoneSettingsY ?
-FloatList Each entry of the @ZoneSettingsY attribute is the value of one ink zone in Y direction.
+FloatList Each entry of the @ZoneSettingsY attribute is the value of one ink zone in Y Direction.
 The first entry is the first zone, and the number of entries equals the number of zones of the printing device being used.
-Allowed values are in the range [0, 1] where o SHALL specify no ink and 1 SHALL specify 100% coverage.
-ZoneWidth float The width of one zone of the printing machine being used.
-Typically, the width of a zone is the width of an ink slide.
+Allowed values are in the range [0, 1] where 0 SHALL specify no ink and 1 SHALL specify 100% coverage.